dwthurber/MSHE-Student-Resources/_info/internships.md

 ---
 title: Internships
-description: Internships support the program's vision of connecing theory to practice and support students' development as higher education professionals.
-Read more about waiving the internship requirement, the internship course (MSHE 485), steps to securing an internship, and internship funding.
+description: "Internships support the program's vision of connecting theory to practice and support students' development as higher education professionals.
+Read more about waiving the internship requirement, the internship course (MSHE 485), steps to securing an internship, and internship funding."
 categories:
-  - internships
-  - professional development
-  - professional organizations
-  - financial aid
-  - fafsa
 statuses:
+  - newly admitted students
   - current students
-  - newly admitted students
 comments: true
 ---

 #### Internship Overview

-All students are required to complete an internship experience and an internship course (MS_HE 485) as part of their degree curriculum. [*Note: Only matriculated (i.e., degree-seeking) students are eligible to enroll in the internship course or engage in an internship experience.]
+All students are required to complete an internship experience and an internship course (MS_HE 485) as part of their degree curriculum. [\*Note: Only matriculated (i.e., degree-seeking) students are eligible to enroll in the internship course or engage in an internship experience.]

 You can read more about the specifics of internships here: [Internship Handbook.pdf](https://northwestern.box.com/shared/static/8q1ruv7ksl49x294l5sf.pdf)